mjordan/islandora_onthisday/README.md

 The module is still in relatively early development and testing.
 Here are some features that are planned:

-* Provide an RSS feed of the day's objects.
 * Provide a way for the admin to exclude specific collections and content models from the list of daily objects.

 ## License